 Successful completion of the GCFM will enable trainees to enter into the next two years of Advanced Training in Family Medicine (ATFM).
 During this period, there are 14 online Modules and monthly face-to-face discussion with their assigned mentors and peer groups.
 At the end of the two years, candidates have to pass the eligibility test to qualify them to sit for the Conjoint MAFP/FRACGP examinations.

 Vetting of trainees’ application forms for GCFM training is currently conducted by AFPM’s Censor Board with visits to some suspicious practices.
 Unfortunately, this does not cover all practices and there is no provision to ensure that the practice is suitable for Family Medicine training.

-Hence the two main objectives of the quality improvement programme (QIP) for training are to:
+Hence the 2 main objectives of the Quality Improvement Programme (QIP) for training are to:

 Assess and accredit the practice for suitability as a training centre

 QIP Level 1 conducted in the first six months of starting the 2-year training programme for Graduate Certificate in Family Medicine (GCFM) – see document attachment ‘QIP Level 1 Practice Visit’

 QIP Level 2 conducted in the first six months of starting the first year of the 2-year training programme for Advanced Training in Family Medicine (ATFM) – see document attachment ‘QIP Level 2 Practice Visit’

 QIP Level 3 conducted in the first six months of the second year of the 2-year training programme for Advanced Training in Family Medicine (ATFM) - see document attachment ‘QIP Level 3 Practice Visit’